-Daily Work’s mission is to provide the employment services and mentoring our job seekers need to thrive, resulting in a community where everyone can work, grow, and contribute.
+Daily Work provides employment services and mentoring so all job seekers can thrive, resulting in a community where everyone can work, grow, and contribute.

 Impact and Programs

 In 2019 more than 50 percent of job seekers found new employment, averaging 30 hours/week and $14.72/hour, resulting in $2.3 million dollars in aggregated earnings at cost of just $176,000.

 Contributions from volunteers and interns totaled more than 7,000 hours in 2019 worth about $162,000 (based on Independent Sector's value of volunteer time in MN of 28.15/hour), putting Daily Work's cost of service at $921/person and $105/visit, far less than half of what other providers spend.

 1) Train and support 20 students and volunteers who will contribute 120 hours/week.

 2) Provide 1,700 case management visits to 200 job seekers.